Fantasy football: FPL Gameweek 2 transfer advice, captain picks and more | Goal.com

 They aren't, however, top of the most-transferred out list ahead of Gameweek 2.
 Timo Werner (£9.5m) takes that honour, with over 400,000 FPL managers having got rid.

-Again, that seems a little premature given the Germany international was arguably Chelsea's best player in their 3-1 win over Brighton and he confirmed on Wednesday that he will be fit to face Liverpool despite a slight knee knock.
+Again, that seems a little premature given the Germany international was arguably Chelsea's best player in their 3-1 win over Brighton and Frank Lampard has confirmed that he is fit to face Liverpool on Sunday.

 Meanwhile, the highest-scoring player from the 2019-20 season will get his first action of the new campaign on Monday as Kevin De Bruyne (£11.5m) lines up against Wolves at Molineux.